 Overpriced and ridiculously-hyped “.com” just doesn’t cut it any longer (not that it ever really did!) and businesses are increasingly becoming aware of that.
 In fact, given that .com has no real branding or marketing value, more and more savvy business owners are now making the decision to avoid the extension altogether.

 Businesses are moving away from .com, and going pure…

 No discussion about who’s gone “pure”, though, would be complete without referring (albeit briefly) to domain name history and, in turn, the sales side of things:

-The first exact word identity is thought to have been Inter.net, registered in November 1992… Ironically, the .net extension (which is a gTLD), was used in this instance to frame the word “Internet”.
+The first domain ever to be registered was Nordu.net, an exact word identity for the Swedish-operated NORDUnet organization.
+This domain was registered on 01/01/1985.
+The .net extension (which is a gTLD), was used in this instance to frame the organization name “NORDUnet”.
 Typically, however, an exact or pure name, like this, would have a ccTLD on the right-side of the dot.

-Interestingly, the 3 main gTLD’s, .com, .net, and .org, all have possibilities for pure names, notably tele.com, inter.net and cyb.org.
+Interestingly, the three main gTLD’s, .com, .net, and .org, all have possibilities for pure names, the most obvious examples being Tele.com, Inter.net and Cyb.org.

-It’s almost as though these gTLD’s know they’re the antithesis of such identities, however, as the 3 above examples are practically the only examples of exact names in each of the TLD’s!
+It’s almost as though these gTLD’s know they’re the antithesis of such identities, however, as the above three examples are practically the only examples of exact names in each of the TLD’s!

 Regarding pure name sales, there are a few sites that publish this information.
 Namebio are perhaps the most well-known publisher of domain sale data, though their listings certainly do not record all sales that take place.
 If you visit their Top 10 listing you will see some of the sales that have taken place at the higher end of the market.